mindspore-ai/mindspore/model_zoo/official/lite/image_segmentation/README.en.md

 ### Configuring MindSpore Lite Dependencies

-When MindSpore C++ APIs are called at the Android JNI layer, related library files are required.
+When MindSpore Java APIs are called, related library files are required.
 You can use MindSpore Lite [source code compilation](https://www.mindspore.cn/tutorial/lite/en/master/use/build.html) to generate the MindSpore Lite version.
 In this case, you need to use the compile command of generate with image preprocessing module.

 In this example, the build process automatically downloads the `mindspore-lite-1.0.1-runtime-arm64-cpu` by the `app/download.gradle` file and saves in the `app/src/main/cpp` directory.